Andy4495/Template-Repo/README.md

 - `.github`
   Contains GitHub workflow files.
 The `CheckMarkdownLinks` workflow checks for broken links in Markdown files in your repository.
 Also note that there is a badge related to the status of this check embedded at the top of this README file.

-Each of the subdirectories contains a file named `.gitkeep`.
+Each of the empty subdirectories contains a file named `.gitkeep`.
 This file is used to force git into tracking empty folders.
 The file can be removed once another file is created in the directory.

 ## How to update this README